+This policy applies to students who are fully withdrawing or taking a leave of absence from MCLA.
 If you withdraw prior to the first day of classes (official opening), you will receive a 100% refund (less any Admissions or Dormitory Deposits).

 All refunds for withdrawals after the start of school are determined on a pro-rata basis up to the 60% point of the semester.
 Pro-rata refunds are calculated by determining the percentage of the semester that has been completed up to and including the official date of withdrawal.
 Based on this calculation, the College determines the amount of financial aid that is unearned and is responsible for returning any portion necessary, to the appropriate financial aid programs.
 Repayment is made to the Federal programs in the following order: Unsubsidized Direct Loan, Subsidized Direct Loan, Federal Perkins Loan, Federal Plus Loan, Federal Pell Grant and Federal Supplemental Educational Opportunity Grant.
 Any remaining credit balances will be returned to state, institutional and student resources (in that order).